-Culture Shock Los Angeles strives to educate its dancers, students and audiences on the rich cultural history of Hip-Hop and its relation to other art forms.
-Our education programs bring free dance and urban arts instruction to children and adults at school and community center sites throughout Los Angeles County.
-We also strive to extend this knowledge to the urban dance community through our community programs.
+Culture Shock Los Angeles strives to educate its dancers, students and audiences on the rich cultural history of Hip Hop and its relation to other art forms.
+Our education programs bring free dance and arts instruction to children and adults at school and community center sites throughout Los Angeles County.

 IN-SCHOOL RESIDENCIES & AFTER SCHOOL WORKSHOPS

 Students have the opportunity to engage with the history, foundation, and spirit of Hip Hop dance in an ongoing and in-depth 8-10 week program.
 Through interactive movement exercises and discussions, our after-school programs prompt students to use critical thinking skills while exploring the joys of creativity and self-expression.
 Each program is unique to each school site and CSLA teaching artist, in order to cater to the needs of your particular students!

 Our dance workshops use a California standards-based curriculum and are designed with the intent to foster the development of effective learning and life-skills through meaningful, interactive arts experiences.

 Examples of life-skills learned through Culture Shock LA workshops include:

 - Problem Solving

 - Goal Setting

 - Focus and Concentration